thriftrw/thriftrw-python/docs/overview.rst

 ----------------------------

-Types, services, and constants defined in different Thrift files may be referenced by using ``include`` statements.
+Types, services, and constants defined in different Thrift files may be referenced by using ``include`` statements with paths **relative to the current .thrift file**.
 Included modules will automatically be compiled along with the module that included them, and they will be made available in the generated module with the base name of the included file.

 For example, given::